wdi-sg/project-1/README.md

   1. The player's token moves across the board over the squares based on the dice value
   2. Other player gets turn
 4. For snakes and ladders
-  1. If  player lands on a ladder bottom rung, whohoo! you get to climb up to the end of the ladder and fast forward many paces.
+  1. If  player lands on a ladder's bottom rung, whohoo! you get to climb up to the end of the ladder and fast forward many paces.
   2. If player lands on a snake head, rough luck.
 Move back down to the square in the snake tail.
 5. Keep playing between players